$175.00 (Effective until: 02/11/2022)

 6 hours for the day.
 Attendance will be checked via ZOOM log in/log out.

 AEP Connection, LLC, #1332, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 AEP Connections, LLC maintains responsibility for this course.
-ACE provider approval period: 1/27/2019- 1/27/2022.
+ACE provider approval period: 1/27/2022- 1/27/2025.
 Social workers completing this course receive 6 continuing education credits per day.
 A course evaluation with additional post test questions is required for satisfactory completion.